dubo-dubon-duponey/docker-debian/README.md

 Whatever this "bootstrapping" image is, the resulting sha should always be the same.

-### Stage-2
+### Stage-1

-Once you have the first rootfs from above for your host platform (debootstrap.tar), you can now generate the final rootfs for all desired platforms.
+Once you have the first rootfs from above for your host platform (debootstrap.tar), you can now generate the final rootfs for all desired platforms, without any dependency on an external registry or image.

 They will be stored under the rootfs folder.

 Their sha should NEVER vary (unless you change the requested date).

-### Stage-3 Debian multi-arch image
+### Stage-2 Debian multi-arch image

 The final stage is as simple as: